International Federation of Sports Chiropractic: Awards and honors

 FICS has promoted the participation of chiropractors in sports medicine teams, and has organized chiropractors to provide treatment at many national and international sporting events including the winter and summer Olympics.
-It has held Congresses in Mexico City, Rome, New Jersey, Wash.
-DC, Australia, Iowa, Montreal, and Tokyo; and sent delegations to Moscow, Africa, and Caracas.
+It has held Congresses in Mexico City, Rome, the United States (e.g., New Jersey and Washington, DC), Australia, Iowa, Montreal, and Tokyo; and sent delegations to Moscow, Africa, and Caracas.